An Alternative Trajectory for Generative AI

+This ``Lego-style'' composability fundamentally alters the economics and scalability of AI.
+In the top-down paradigm, achieving marginal reasoning gains requires exponentially scaling the entire generalist model, leading to unsustainable multi-GigaWatt training compute costs.
+A DSS society decouples capability from scale.
+Organizations can dynamically assemble customized systems by swapping in updated DSS models without retraining the entire architecture.
+Crucially, because only the relevant specialized SLMs are activated for any given query, the inference energy footprint is sparsely distributed and orders of magnitude smaller.
+This extreme efficiency frees AI from centralized cloud data centers, making it feasible to deploy and run intelligent societies locally on edge devices and smartphones.

+This trajectory presents a profound philosophical shift.
+By continuously expanding the library of DSS models and refining the orchestrator, we can asymptotically approach the breadth of AGI.
+However, this renders the monolithic conception of AGI redundant.
+If a society of highly efficient, verifiable expert models can collectively outperform massive generalist models in every domain, a single LLM monolith is no longer the necessary endpoint of AI research.

-Our bottom-up program combines several elements highlighted above.
+Our bottom-up program to build a DSS combines several elements highlighted above.
 First, careful data engineering and grounded synthetic curricula emphasize quality over quantity.
 Second, explicit abstractions, such as symbolic representations, program libraries, and KGs, provide training ingredients that help models learn compositional rules that deepen their reasoning.
 Third, modular societies of small specialist models can enable interoperation: a front-end SLM trained more broadly in a domain can divide a user query into sub-queries, dispatch them to specialist DSS models trained more narrowly in that domain, and integrate their responses \citep{ellis2021dreamcoder}.